hkamran80/wifi-password/Readme.md

 If you don't have `~/bin` in your `$PATH`, replace it with `/usr/local/bin` or similar.

+OR YOU COULD:
+Run it by executing "wifi-password.sh".
+To run, open Terminal.app and type (without the quotes!): "./wifi-password.sh [SSID]".
+To run like this, you must be in the folder where you downloaded it.

 **2. Use it:**

 To get the password for the WiFi you're currently logged onto: